zushicat/text-summarization-extractive/README.md

   LexRank implementation (cosine similarity on tf-idf metrics)

+### Data
+The directories in /data:
+- source_texts:
+Excerpts of wikipedia biographies falling in 3 broad topics:
+    - Tudor dynasty (marked with "a")
+    - Midcentury Architects / Designer (marked with "b")
+    - Stars of the silent movie area (marked with "c")
+- target_texts:
+Very short texts based on source texts whith varying similarity, marked accordingly to the source texts.
+Also, one text about a movie star not included in source texts and one text about "Charlie Brown" without any topic affiliation (marked with "d").

+This data is corresponding to: https://github.com/zushicat/text-topics

 Download pre-trained word vectors glove.6B.zip, unzip file and place glove.6B.100d.txt in /data directory:
 https://nlp.stanford.edu/projects/glove/